Lavender and Tucker lay claim to totally different "Shakespeares."

 with which to interact.
 Wilson, in Hamlet: A Monologue, constructs (or,

-again, has constructed for him) a "Craigian" pile of rocks which diminishes
+again, has constructed for him) a "Craigian" pile of rocks which

 throughout the evening.
 Wilson, like Lepage, is better known for his